 To understand what is Docker you need to know the difference between virtualization and containerization.
-In Virtualization you have some hardware, you have an operating system, you have a hypervisor, and then on top of that you have multiple VMs (Virtual Machines).
+In Virtualization you have some hardware, an operating system, you have a hypervisor, and then on top of that, you have multiple VMs (Virtual Machines).

 Containers consist from the libraries and dependencies that you need in order to run that app and your application logic.
 The big difference here is that there is no operating system required inside of a container to run.